 At $169, it’s a pricier option than a K’tan or wrap, but the upside is that you don’t have to learn to tie it in several different ways.
 The appeal of the Weego is that it’s especially great for preemies (from 3 lbs and up).

 Another popular method of carrying young twins together is using double ring slings (that’s right, you need two of them).
 This way of carrying twins feels very natural – and looks natural as well (vs. some of the other “contraptions” that may garner some strange looks).

 The double ring slings are not quite as secure as some of the structured carriers mentioned below, thus, not ideal for vigorous activity; they are great, however, for bumbling around.
 They’re also better for when your little ones are awake (vs. for when babes are sleeping).

-Some of our more favorite, more affordable ring slings include: Hip Baby Ring Sling, the Beco Ring Sling, the Maya Wrap; and on the pricier end there is the beautiful Sakura Bloom and the Tula Ring Sling.
+Some of our more favorite, more affordable ring slings include: Hip Baby Ring Sling, the Beco Ring Sling, the Maya Wrap, and WildBird; and on the pricier end, there is the beautiful Sakura Bloom and the Tula Ring Sling.
 If you have a lot of people buying gifts off your registry, any of these would be great to ask for.

 Structured Carriers for Twins

 When looking at the next category of Soft Structured Carriers, you should select based on how and when you are going to use it…